Vietnam wall replica one of many projects planned at Fort Wayne shrine

 “There’s a lot of people that never came to grips with the Vietnam War, including guys that fought there,” he said.
 “I talk to veterans who really have a tough time dealing with PTSD or issues that they don’t want to talk about.
 We believe this will be a healing wall more than just the Vietnam wall.
 It will be a healing place for many families that lost loved ones over there.”

 Visitors will be able to use software to locate individual names on the wall.
-In order to stay as true to the original monument in Washington D.C., the shrine will even update the wall with names as remains of soldiers are discovered, Johnson said.
+In order to stay as true as possible to the original monument in Washington, D.C., the shrine will even update the wall with names as remains of soldiers are discovered, Johnson said.

 “I think that’s really amazing that families can get that closure,” he added.